alexey-v-paramonov/sc_website/content/en/docs/api/podcasts.md

 <b>server:</b> radio server ID<br/>
 </div>

 Create a podcast on the radio with specified radio server ID.
-If you also need to include podcast cover into the podcast creation request, you need to send your POST request with `multipart/form-data` header and specify the podcats cover via the **image** parameter.
+If you also need to include podcast cover into the podcast creation request, you need to send your POST request with `multipart/form-data` header and specify the podcast cover via the **image** parameter.

 <div class="api-block">
 <b>Endpoint:</b> /api/v2/podcasts/<b>id</b>/ <br/>